SpencerCDixon/spencercdixon.github.io/source/blog/2015-08-18-sustainable-software-the-small-things-matter.html.markdown

 These small practices make up the whole of your code base.
 Most of them are easy to do but also easy not to do.
 The mindset required to write sustainable software requires that you do these things; always.
-Let one thing slide and soon it cascades throughout the system.
+Let one method slide and soon it cascades throughout the system.

 > Neglect is like an infection.
 Left